 Certified Criminal Trial Attorneys Working with Matrimonial Attorneys

-As Certified Criminal Defense Attorneys, our office does not handle any matrimonial/divorce matters, however, we work with many matrimonial attorneys who need our services as a “force multiplier” when their clients need tough, aggressive, skilled trial attorneys to handle any Domestic Violence aspect of the matrimonial case.
-We are mindful of the so many criminal cases that emanate out of family court and divorce matters due to the high-tension environment of a divorce.
-We work closely with the Family Law Section of the New Jersey State Bar Association to cross train and offer our services when their clients need our help.
-Moreover, unlike the Rules for Certified Matrimonial attorneys, Certified Criminal Trial attorneys are allowed to provide a referring attorney a referral fee for a criminal case, pursuant to R. 1:39-6(d).
+As Certified Criminal Defense Attorneys, our office does not handle any matrimonial/divorce matters, however, we work with many matrimonial attorneys who need our services as a "force multiplier" when their clients need tough, aggressive, skilled trial attorneys to handle any Domestic Violence aspect of the matrimonial case.
+We are mindful of the many criminal cases that emanate out of family court and divorce matters due to the high-tension environment of a divorce.
+We work closely with the Family Law Section of the New Jersey State Bar Association to cross-train and offer our services when their clients need our help.
+Moreover, unlike the Rules for Certified Matrimonial Attorneys, Certified Criminal Trial attorneys are allowed to provide a referring attorney a referral fee for a criminal case, pursuant to R. 1:39-6(d).
 Most importantly, the client and referring matrimonial attorney have the confidence knowing that the domestic violence case is in the hands of uniquely skilled and experienced trial attorneys and former prosecutors who have impeccable reputations for honesty, integrity, and ability.

-This is why so many matrimonial attorneys often refer Domestic Violence cases to the attorneys at The Bianchi Law Group, due to our experience in handling these criminal prosecutions as former New Jersey Prosecutors, and skill in defending these kind of offenses based on those unique experiences.
+This is why so many matrimonial attorneys often refer Domestic Violence cases to the attorneys at The Bianchi Law Group, due to our experience in handling these criminal prosecutions as former New Jersey Prosecutors, and skill in defending these kinds of offenses based on those unique experiences.

 Your matter is too important not to use the skills of our former Prosecutors and Certified Criminal Trial Attorneys to protect your interests.